kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 ## Plan an encryption-at-rest configuration {#understanding-the-encryption-at-rest-configuration}

-{{< caution >}}
+{{< note >}}
-For cluster configurations with two or more control plane nodes, the encryption configuration **must** be identical across each control plane node.
+For cluster configurations with two or more control plane nodes, the encryption configuration should be identical across each control plane node.

-If there is a difference in the encryption provider configuration, this may well mean that the kube-apiserver can't decrypt data stored inside the key-value store (potentially leading to further problems, such as inconsistent resource reads, or even data loss).
+If there is a difference in the encryption provider configuration between control plane nodes, this difference may mean that the kube-apiserver can't decrypt data.
-{{< /caution >}}
+{{< /note >}}

 Here is an example EncryptionConfiguration file for the kube-apiserver: